1. The macro-fiscal paradigm shift: from creation to velocity

 2. Mechanics of the 65% recovery rule: the operational surcharge

 The engineering breakthrough of the 20/7 model is the "Partial-Refund" mechanism.
 Rather than creating an entirely new tax apparatus, this policy leverages a sophisticated modification of the existing GST infrastructure.
-It functions as a "Turnover Tax" that ensures an infrastructure contribution from every entity within the supply chain, including those currently reporting zero profit.
+It functions as a "Turnover Tax" that ensures an infrastructure contribution from every entity within the supply chain, including those currently reporting zero profit—with multi-stage tax-on-tax (cascading) as the chief mechanical side effect, and tiered recovery as the principal design response.
 This mechanism alleviates the risk of inaccurate provisional forecasting, replacing guesswork with real-time transactional accuracy.

 The mathematical application of the 65% recovery rule is distilled as follows: